openyurtio/openyurt/docs/proposals/20230715-improve-yurthub-cache.md

 Problem 5 (list data storage conflict problem) is solved by adjusting the program interface as follows：

-- Regarding list data storage, in the case of not changing the storage path, the use of concatenated storage, that is, the same resource for a variety of list results to seek a concatenation, and then stored, need to be processed, such as data query, and then based on the contents of the selector or the path, the program to do a good job of filtering and then return to the
+- Regarding list data storage, in the case of not changing the storage path, the use of concatenated storage, that is, the same resource for a variety of list results to seek a concatenation, and then stored, need to be processed, such as data query, and then based on the contents of the selector or the path, the program to do a good job of filtering and then return to the client
-- Regarding each re-list operation, you need to use the same list conditions to get the data from the local area, and then compare it with the data returned from the cloud: 1. if the cloud has it, but the side doesn't have it, create it; 2. if the cloud doesn't have it, but the side has it, delete it; 3. if the cloud and the side both have it, update it.
+- Regarding each re-list request, you need to use the same list conditions to get the data from the local area, and then compare it with the data returned from the cloud: 1. if the cloud has it, but the side doesn't have it, create it; 2. if the cloud doesn't have it, but the side has it, delete it; 3. if the cloud and the side both have it, update it.

 ### HF Resource Caching